Skip to main content

 action1_get_endpoint

-Retrieve detailed information about a specific endpoint, including hardware specs, installed agent version, last contact time, group memberships, and custom attributes by providing the endpoint ID.
+Retrieve comprehensive details for a specific endpoint by ID, including hardware specs, agent version, last contact, group memberships, and custom attributes.

 Instructions